South Africa Health | ExpatCapeTown | 21 November 2019

 For minor ailments it is customary in South Africa health care to just go to the next pharmacy or chemist.
 In Cape Town there are big pharmacy-chains like Durbell, Dischem,M-Kem or Clicks with a wide variety of over the counter medicines.

 There is usually a pharmacist on the premises so you can ask and get advice if you should see a doctor to get a prescription.
 With minor ailments the pharmacists you are usually if you rely on their advice as most of them are well trained.
 Chemist counters are now often found even in the big supermarkets like Pickn' Pay, Checkers or Spar.
 The medical centers also often have their own chemist section as have the hospitals with their 24 hour facilities.

 As you have to pay your visits to the doctor or dentist up front, you should be sure your insurance will cover the fees.
 To get private treatment in Cape Town you are advised to take out a private insurance to cover any medical costs.
 In the big medical centers you can pay either cash or with debit card or credit card and rarely with cheques.

 The doctor’s fee for a general consultation amounts usually to around R350 which is comparably lower to fees you would have to pay overseas to see a doctor.
 Other fees which are only a general guideline:

 Due to these comparably low prices the health care tourism is booming in Cape Town.
 There are many practices and clinics which offer special packets to visitors from overseas.

-• Yellow Fever: If you have visited a Yellow Fever risk area like Tanzania or Kenya in the last six days before traveling into South Africa you have to show proof of your vaccination.
+• Yellow Fever: South Africa there is no yellow fever risk.
+However, if you have visited a Yellow Fever risk area like Tanzania, Zambia, Zimbabwe or Kenya in the days before traveling into South Africa you have to show proof of your vaccination.

 • International Travel Insurance for expats: And, if you are traveling a lot you should also check with your insurance if they cover your business trip destinations otherwise take out the necessary global travel insurance.